SOCR/DataSifter/README.md

 ## `DataSifter` Installation

-To install `DataSifter.lite` run the following two commands in your R/RStudio shell:
+To install `DataSifter` lite, run the following two commands in your R/RStudio shell:
 ```
-# install.packages("devtools")  # just in case you don't already have hte R devtools package installed.
+# install.packages("devtools")  # just in case you don't already have the R devtools package installed.
 library(devtools)
 install_github("SOCR/DataSifter")
 ```